TEAL-UNH/PnET_CWD/README.md

 # PnET_CWD
-a repository to hold the development of a coarse woody debris (CWD) module for pnet
+a repository to hold the development of a coarse woody debris (CWD) module for pnet.